hungphongbk/monogram-test/README.md

 ## Techstack used on Monogram test

 - Next.js with Typescript, authenticated built on top of `next-firebase-auth`
+- `react-hook-form` for form management (used in `Profile` page)
+- `swr` for automatically invalidate API calls.
+This is also the first time I worked with it, more familiar with GraphQL & ApolloClient which automate it already
 - TailwindCSS with `scss`
 - Built-in lints and code-formatters scaffolded by `create-next-app`
 - Hosted on `Vercel`